 To get a comparison of home loan interest rates offered by over 16 banks and financial institutions in Singapore, we can simply rely on the home loan mortgage comparison tool by Redbrick.

-The table below shows that current home loan packages have already come down to about the 2.5% to 3.0% level.
+The table below shows that some home loan packages have already dropped below the 2.5% level.

 As we can see in the table, these are first-year interest rates.
 Even when taking up a fixed-term home loan, we can expect most home loan packages to offer a cheaper first year, and expect the fixed rates to rise in the second and third years.